Improving forecasting performance using covariate-dependent copula models

 \subsection{Dependence concepts}

-Modeling the multivariate dependence typically involves quantifying two important quantities: correlation and tail-dependence.
-In copula models, the correlation between two variables are usually measured with rank correlations like Kendall's $\tau$
+Modeling the multivariate dependence typically involves quantifying two important quantities: tail-dependence and correlation.
+A key feature in copula models is that the multivariate dependence does not depend on marginal densities.

-In this paper we focus on modeling Kendall's $\tau$, but our methodology also applies to other correlations like Spearman's $\rho$.
-The tail-dependence describes the concordance between extreme values of random variables $X_{1}$ and $X_{2}$.
-The lower tail-dependence $\lambda_{L}$ and the upper tail-dependence $\lambda_{L}$ can also be expressed in terms bivariate copulas
+In copula models, the tail-dependence describes the concordance between extreme values of random variables $X_{1}$ and $X_{2}$.
+The lower tail-dependence $\lambda_{L}$ and the upper tail-dependence $\lambda_{U}$ can be expressed in terms of bivariate copulas:

-In principle, correlations and tail-dependencies can attain all values in the domain $[-1,1]$, but not all copulas can specify them in the whole interval.
-For example the Clayton copula and Gumbel copula \citep{joe1997multivariate} can only have positive correlations and tail-dependence.
-Gumbel exhibits strong upper tail-dependence and relatively weak lower tail-dependence.
-The Fréchet–Hoeffding bounds can help us to select a proper copula that describes the dependence correctly.
-The copula function satisfies the inequalities

-where the left and right bounds are Fréchet–Hoeffding lower and upper bounds, respectively.
-In the bivariate case, if the copula is close to the upper bound, it shows strong positive dependence and if the copula is close to the lower bound, it shows strong negative dependence, see \citet{nelsen2006introduction} for the proof.
+Not all copulas have both lower and upper tail-dependences.
+For single-parameter copulas, which is only able to capture one side of the tail dependences, like the Clayton and the Gumbel copula, a simple way to achieve the same effect is to rotate the copula by 180 degrees.